teslamotors/fixed-containers/README.md

 * Rich enums - `enum` & `class` hybrid.

 ## Rich enum features
-* Rich enums behave like an enum (compile-time known values, can be used in switch-statements and as template parameters as well as `EnumMap`/`EnumSet` etc).
+* Rich enums behave like an enum (compile-time known values, can be used in switch-statements, template parameters as well as `EnumMap`/`EnumSet` etc).
 * Can have member functions and fields.
 * Readily available `count()`, `to_string()`.
 * Conversion from string, ordinal.